mathewharb/SCHOOL-MANAGEMENT-System/README.md

 To deploy this application, make sure you are running PHP 7

+***NOTE: Please ensure that your server is running PHP Version: 7.0.23 or higher, and also extract the HTACCESS.rar file in your directory by right-clicking and selecting "extract here".
+IT THESE TWO ARE NOT PRESENT, YOU WON'T BE ABLE TO LOG IN TO THE SYSTEM.

 1. Download or clone the repo
 2. Extract the zip file to your web directory or localhost/htdocs folder
 3. Create a database